 Please note: The requirement for a PRC/VSS is between the student and the placement site.
-Students DO NOT submit PRC/VSS results to the Faculty of Pharmacy.
+Students can check if this is required by their site by going to their Rotation Schedule and then Single-Site on CORE Elms.
+Students DO NOT need to submit PRC/VSS results to the Faculty of Pharmacy.